Cian-Chambliss/helpserver/README.md

 ## Release History

-* 1.0.24 Added page table of contents (so that a branch of the toc can have multiple entries for a page).
+* 1.0.24 Added page table of contents (so that a branch of the toc can have multiple entries for a page). added support for customization of response through reponseHeader property.
 * 1.0.23 Added post-process of titles to remove _###_ (where # is a digit)  so that titles don't always have to show up alphabetically.
 * 1.0.22 Added post-process recursive sorting of the table of contents so that groups don't alter the sort order.
 Changed metadata functions + added patch.
 * 1.0.21 Changed 'saved file times' to use the path instead of the title - path is guarrenteed unique, and is used as the key.
 Added tracking of 'deletions' to the udpateindex.js script.